qri-io/rfcs/text/0002-qri_dataset_definition.md

 * `json` - _javascript object notation_
 * `cbor` - _concise binary object representation_

-The structure of the data stored is arbitrary, with one important exception: _the top level of body must be either an object or an array_. scalar types like int, bool, float, or strings are not valid types.
+The structure of the data stored is arbitrary, with one important exception: _the top level of body must be either an object or an array_.
+Scalar types like int, bool, float, or strings are not valid types.
 Keep in mind that it's perfectly valid to wrap a scalar type (for example, a string) in an array to obtain a valid body.

 ### `commit`
 Commit encapsulates information about changes to a dataset in relation to other entries in a given history.
 Commit is directly analogous to the concept of a Commit Message in the git version control system.
 A full commit defines the administrative metadata of a dataset, answering _"who made this dataset, when, and why"_.